nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes/nuxeo-server-release-notes-2021-33.md

 ## Issue when using Repository.PageProvider with IN clause

-NXQL page provider now works when org.nuxeo.web.ui.pageprovider.method is set to POST
+NXQL page provider now works when org.nuxeo.web.ui.pageprovider.method is set to POST.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-31595](https://jira.nuxeo.com/browse/NXP-31595)

-## Add an event to the audit trail when a proxy is removed
+## Add an Event to the Audit Trail When a Proxy Is Removed

 A proxyRemoved event is fired on the working copy when a proxy is removed from Nuxeo.